microweber-dev/microweber-hosting-scripts/cpanel/README.md

+You can create account from WHM/cPanel and you will see the new website of the user

-## Setup WHMCS and connect it to cPanel
+## Setup Billing with WHMCS and connect it to cPanel

 Go on Setup -> Products/Services -> Servers and add new server